 In its separate claims, Ms Spragg had argued that members of staff had refused to enter an elevator with the black woman because of her race.
 The court found such conduct as “offensive and humiliating,” and argued that it was “violating to her dignity.”

-Unfortunately, race discrimination is still prevalent not only in the United States, but also other countries across the world.
+Unfortunately, race discrimination is still prevalent not only in the United States, but also in other countries across the world.
 Millions of people across the globe have to put up with offensive and humiliating remarks that take a toll on the victim’s emotional, mental, and physical health.
 Do not let your colleagues and employer discriminate against you.
 Take action today.

 Schedule a free consultation with our Los Angeles discrimination attorney at JML Law today.
 Call at 818-610-8800.